harvestinghappiness/harvestinghappiness.github.io/aboutdraft.md

 we run as smoothly as possible and are able to help those who are eager to use the help they are given to succeed.

-{% include figure.html src="about/building.jpg" caption="Cosechando Felicidad's building in Santa Maria" side="left" size="third" %}
+{% include figure.html src="about/group.jpg" caption="Co-founder Emily Keller with volunteers Edwin and Robbin" side="right" size="third" %}

 Before we enroll anyone in one of our programs, we first do a home visit to assess the need.
 To be eligible for our programs, families or individuals must prove to us that they have a need.
 We ask those who receive our assistance to come and help at the community center or with the feeding program as a way to pay it forward.

-{% include figure.html src="about/group.jpg" caption="Co-founder Emily Keller with volunteers Edwin and Robbin" side="left" size="third" %}

-##Feeding Program for the Elderly
+## Feeding Program for the Elderly

 Currently, our main project is a feeding program for the elderly.
 This was established after finding that many of the elderly do not eat more than one meal a day, if that, and have to work in the fields to earn